Settlements

 NOTE: Only users with appropriate permissions can make changes to records in this system section.

-If you want to settle an agreement with a subcontractor, follow the steps:
+If you want to settle an agreement with a subcontractor, follow the steps below:

 -